JoshGuarino/poketool/README.md

 - contests - done for now
 - encounters - done for now
 - evolution - done for now
-- games - in progress
+- games - done for now
 - items - in progress
 - locations - in progress
 - machines - in progress